 The question of if your cat can take Benadryl while on other medications is a good one.
-This is because Benadryl may be incompatible with certain medicines and feline health conditions.
-It is important to discuss whether or not Benadryl is safe for your cat with your trusted vet that knows your pet's medical and medication history.
-This is a question that only they can answer safely.
-So, your cat can take Benadryl if the veterinarian determines that there are no medications or health problems that would interfere with their being able to take it safely.
+This is because giving Benadryl may be incompatible with certain medicines and cat health conditions.
+It is important to discuss whether or not Benadryl is safe for your cat with your trusted vet that knows your cat's health and medication history.
+So, your cat can take Benadryl if the veterinarian determines that there are no interfering medications or health problems.

-The dosage of Benadryl is typically 2-4 mg for an average sized cat.
+For average body weight, the dosage is typically 2-4 mg.
 The dosage is recommended to be given every eight or twelve hours, as needed.
-If their symptoms are coming back after eight hours, then you can provide them with another dose.
-If it comes back after twelve, then it is safe to give them a dose.
-However, do not give them another dose before eight hours.
-This is to ensure that you are not accidentally giving them too much as that could cause problems.
+If it comes back after twelve, then it is safe to give them another dose.
+However, do not give them another dose before eight hours to ensure that you are not accidentally giving them too much.

-One of the biggest issues that pet parents have is giving their cat 2-4 mg in tablet form.
-These are usually sold in 12-24 mg tablets.
-So, cutting it in small pieces is possible to achieve the recommended dosage.
+One of the biggest issues that cat parents have is giving their cat 2-4 mg in tablet form.
+These are usually sold in 12.5-25 mg tablets.
+A 25 mg tablet can easily be divided into about 5 doses (about 0.4 mg per pound).
 However, it can be a bit confusing, and it is possible to give your feline too much if you don't cut it just right.
 So, liquid Benadryl may be most beneficial if there is any doubt.
-They sell syringes at pharmacies and some grocery stores to make it easier to give your cat Benadryl.
-Make sure to get the correct dosage in liquid form before administering it to your feline.
-As always, if you have any doubts, please contact your veterinarian for clarification and instructions.

-CBD studies have been shown to improve pain and can help with nausea and vomiting.
-Cats that have nausea and vomiting associated with their allergies can really benefit from this natural product.
+CBD studies have been shown to treat pain and can help with nausea and vomiting.
+Felines that have nausea and vomiting associated with their allergies can really benefit from CBD.

 It is important to mention that it contains no THC and is perfectly safe to give your pet and there is no worry of any high with this alternative.

-Here at Innovetpet, we want you to be as knowledgeable as you can when giving your pet anything.
-Our cats, dogs, and other pets are a part of the family and very loved.
-This article is meant to help you be an informed pet parent and decide for yourself whether or not Benadryl is right for your cat or not.
+Here at Innovet, we want you to be as knowledgeable as you can when giving your pet anything.
+After all, cats, dogs, and other pets are a part of the family.

-If your veterinarian has recommended Benadryl for your cat, then it is likely to be helpful for whatever allergies they are suffering from.
-Following the recommended dosage and instructions that your vet gives you is essential.
-Remember, Benadryl for cats is only to treat the symptoms.
-It does not cure allergies.
+If your veterinarian has recommended Benadryl for your cat, then it is likely to be helpful.
+To avoid an overdose, follow the recommended dosage and instructions that your veterinarian gives you.
+Remember, Benadryl is safe for cats but only use to treat symptoms.

-Make sure to keep the lines of communication with your trusted vet open and let them know of any concerns or changes that your feline is experiencing.
+Make sure to consult your vet with any concerns or changes that your cat is experiencing.
 The bottom line is that giving your cat Benadryl is a decision you will have to make for yourself.
-It can be very beneficial to some cats.